Peace in Sight

 The grant of €500,000 for the three year Peace in Sight project constitutes around 80% of the total project cost.
 Hadassah Australia is seeking to raise A$50,000 to assist with the completion of this important project.

-Hadassah Australia recently held a luncheon at the RANZCO Conference for Ophthalmologists to raise awareness and funds for this project.
+Late 2016, Hadassah Australia held a luncheon at the RANZCO Conference for Ophthalmologists, to raise awareness and funds for this project.

 Watch this video for more on the Ophthalmology Department at Hadassah Hospital.